-We will monitor the websites visited by pupils, staff, governors and visitors (where relevant) to ensure they comply with the above.
+We will monitor the websites visited by pupils, staff, governors and visitors (where relevant) to ensure they comply with the above and restrict access through filtering systems where appropriate.

 CE staff laptops will be subject to random checks to ensure they are being used appropriately.